dhiraj87shiraskar/productCollection/README.md

 4) Open command promt.
 5) Reach to project path.
 6) Run command "npm install"  (will add all required dependency)
-7) Run command "ng serve" (will run our application)
+7) Run command "ng serve" (will run our application) (if you found any error message like "ng is not an internal command" then you can use "npm start")
 8) After sucessfull.
 9) Open the browser on this URL: "http://localhost:4200/"